 Autumn always surprises me.
-One minute I’m applying sunscreen and the next I’m reaching for my comforter and slippers.
-Thoughts turn to soups, sweaters and the holidays as leaves turn to crimson and gold.
+One minute I’m applying sunscreen and the next I’m reaching for my slippers.
+Thoughts turn to soups, sweaters, and the holidays as leaves turn to crimson and gold.
 My holiday enthusiasm surges and my wellness energy wanes.

 It’s a habit I’ve recognized far too often the last few years.
 The holidays consume me in joyful busyness, shopping, cooking, eating, and socializing.
-But January leaves me regretting my November and December choices.
-Not this year.
+But then January’s arrival has me regretting my November and December choices.
+Not again.